eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/208-using_javascript/016-setting_the_javascript_build_path.md

 To configure the project's JavaScript Build Path:

- 1. In PHP Explorer view, right-click the required project and select Properties | JavaScript | JavaScript Libraries.
+ 1. In PHP Explorer view, right-click the required project and select **Properties | JavaScript | JavaScript Libraries**.
 In this properties page you can add the following elements to the project's JavaScript Build Path:
- 2. [Libraries](#Libraries) - Built-in and user defined libraries contain pre-written collections of JavaScript source files that have prototyped object/class definitions and JsDoc.
+ 2. [Libraries](#libraries-tab) - Built-in and user defined libraries contain pre-written collections of JavaScript source files that have prototyped object/class definitions and JsDoc.
+ 3. [Source](#source) - Other folders/files/variables from your file system or linked from an external source.
+ 4. [Projects](#projects) - Other projects in the workspace or on your file system
- 3. [Global Super Types](#Global_SuperType) - Each object/field/function in the added libraries will be added to the project's Global Scope.
+ 5. [Global Super Types](#global-supertype-tab) - Each object/field/function in the added libraries will be added to the project's Global Scope.
 Every JavaScript file in the project will then have access to these objects/fields/functions.
- 4. [Source](#Source) - Other folders/files/variables from your file system or linked from an external source.
- 5. [Projects](#Projects) - Other projects in the workspace or on your file system

 ### Libraries Tab